NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Sights

-The next cost item that we discuss are the sights we have visited.
+The next cost we discuss is the attractions we visited.
 In Jordan, many attractions are free or included in the Jordan Pass.
 In Amman we only paid entrance to the King Abdullah mosque, also known as the blue mosque.
 We lost a total of €6 for this.
 We also paid €6 entrance to visit Mount Nebo.

 As we mentioned above, many attractions in Jordan are included in the Jordan Pass.
 We purchased this Jordan Pass before leaving for Jordan for a total of €188, and used it to visit the following attractions: Jerash, Wadi Rum, Amman Citadel, the Roman Theater in Amman, Al-Karak Castle and Madaba Archaeological Museum.
 In addition, our visit to Petra was also included.
 We found a very good deal!
 Here you can read where and when you can best buy the Jordan Pass.

-In Wadi Rum we stayed one night in the middle of the desert.
-In our hotel it was possible to book a so-called stargazing experience in the evening.
-During this experience we were explained about the galaxy by an astronomer and saw the beautiful stars up close through three gigantic telescopes.
+Additionally, we stayed one night in Wadi Rum in the middle of the desert.
+In our hotel, it was possible to book a stargazing experience in the evening.
+During this experience, we received an explanation of the galaxy from an astronomer and saw the beautiful stars up close through three giant telescopes.
 We paid a total of €40 for this.
-For the next day we also booked a 4×4 jeep tour through Wadi Rum at the hotel.
-We opted for a 4-hour tour with a private guide which cost €50.
+For the next day, we also booked a 4×4 jeep tour through Wadi Rum at the hotel.
+We chose a 4-hour tour with a private guide, which cost €50.

-Aqaba, located on the Red Sea, is known as a beautiful place for diving.
-We opted for a dive with an instructor at the Mövenpick Tala Bay hotel.
-We lost €75 for this.
+Lastly, we spent money on diving in Aqaba, located at the Red Sea.
+Since this place is known as a beautiful diving spot, we opted for a dive with an instructor at the Mövenpick Tala Bay hotel.
+We spent €75 on this.

 Food and drinks

 The last cost item is food and drinks.
-Breakfast was included in all our hotels, so we did not incur any extra costs for this.
+Breakfast was included in all our hotels, so we didn’t incur any extra costs for this.
 In Wadi Rum, dinner was also included at the hotel.

-In terms of lunch, we often kept it easy by, for example, getting a sandwich at a supermarket or eating something small at a local restaurant.
-Only the days that we stayed in a resort, such as at the Dead Sea or Aqaba, did we eat an extensive lunch in one of the restaurants.
-As for dinner, we often ate extensively and several courses at a (luxury) restaurant.
-For example, in Amman we ate at a typical Jordanian and very good restaurant and at Wadi Musa we ate next to the entrance to Petra.
-Furthermore, our dinner often took place in one of the many luxurious restaurants in the hotel.
-In between we often bought something cold to drink.
-In total we lost €1,105 on these twelve days.
+As for lunch, we often kept it simple by, for example, getting a sandwich at a supermarket or having a small meal at a local restaurant.
+Only on the days when we stayed at a resort, such as at the Dead Sea or Aqaba, did we have an extensive lunch at one of the restaurants.
+As for dinner, we often had an extensive and multi-course meal at a (luxury) restaurant.
+For example, in Amman, we ate at a typical Jordanian and very good restaurant, and in Wadi Musa, we ate near the entrance of Petra.
+Furthermore, our dinner often took place in one of the many luxury restaurants in the hotel.
+In between, we often bought something cold to drink.
+In total, we spent €1,105 on these twelve days.

 Other costs